This post may contain affiliate links. Please see our disclosure policy.

 When I make this recipe, it yields about 5 pints.
 Ball canning’s original recipe says it yields “7 pints” but in general, I’ve found that their yields are always larger than reality.
 The strawberries are measured whole, just with tops removed in their recipe, which is honestly a bit vague.
 Given variations in size of strawberries, that’ll give you a bit of variation in yield.
 Both strawberries and lemon juice are fine for canning on their own, so adjusting the ratio of strawberry to lemon is fine.
 If you want a bit more strawberry, no problem.
 Or a bit less.
 This season when strawberries come in fresh in Vermont, I will weigh everything out to the gram to try to improve on Ball’s recipe and give you more exact guidance to get a more exact yield.
 Stay tuned!Reconstituting

-Process half pints and pints in a water bath canner for 15 minutes (below 1,000 feet in elevation).
-Between 1,000 and 3,000 feet, increase the processing time to 20 minutes.
-Between 3,000 and 6,000 feet, the jars should be processed for 25 minutes.
-Process for 30 minutes above 6,000 feet in elevation.
-This recipe has not been tested in quarts and should only be canned in pints and half pints.Nutrition
+Process half pints, pints and quarts in a water bath canner for 15 minutes (below 1,000 feet in elevation).
+Between 1,000 and 6,000 feet, increase the processing time to 20 minutes.
+Above 6,000 feet, the jars should be processed for 25 minutes.
+This recipe follows the canning times for “fruit purees” as set out by the National Center for Home Food Preservation.
+Their times for jar sizes for all three jar sizes are the same.
+Do not can this in half gallon jars, the largest size jar allowable is quart.Nutrition

 Nutrition information is automatically calculated, so should only be used as an approximation.